SteeltoeOSS/Samples/FileShares/src/FileSharesWeb/README.md

     cf push -f manifest-windows.yml -p bin/Release/net8.0/win-x64/publish
     ```
 1. Copy the value of `routes` in the output and open in your browser

+---

+See the Official [Steeltoe Windows Network File Shares Documentation](https://docs.steeltoe.io/api/v4/fileshares/) for more detailed information.